Sea-Level Rise Exposure and Household Out-Migration in North Carolina

 ActiveLinking spatially resolved sea-level rise exposure data to longitudinal residential histories from a TransUnion credit panel to estimate how coastal inundation risk drives household out-migration in North Carolina.

 Climate-driven displacement is a growing public health challenge, but causal evidence on who relocates in response to environmental exposure, and who cannot, remains thin.
-Based at the UNC Flood Lab, this project addresses that gap for coastal North Carolina.
+Based at the Hino-Sebastian Flood Lab, this project addresses that gap for coastal North Carolina.

 We link spatially resolved sea-level rise and flood exposure estimates from NOAA and FEMA to a longitudinal TransUnion credit panel covering over 500,000 individual residential histories in North Carolina from 1990 to 2020.
 The credit panel provides the residential mobility signal: address changes over time at scale, without the attrition problems of traditional survey-based panels.
 Applying IPTW, G-computation, and TMLE to this linked dataset, we estimate how graded coastal inundation risk shapes households’ decisions to relocate, distinguishing voluntary moves from constrained staying, which falls disproportionately on lower-income and less-mobile populations.
-This work is a collaboration with Garcia, Hino, Kwass-Mason, and Yan at the UNC Flood Lab.
+This work is a collaboration with Garcia, Hino, Kwass-Mason, and Yan at the Hino-Sebastian Flood Lab.